-Unfortunately, many functionals over the probability space, including the Wasserstein distance itself, fail to be differentiable.
-This, together with the rigidity of so-far-considered feasible sets $\feasibleSet$, effectively hinders the deployment of these tools in many practical instances.
-From a technical standpoint, these limitations are intrinsic in the choice of the variations in the probability space: Variations induced by the \WikipediaLink{https://en.wikipedia.org/wiki/Pushforward_measure}{pushforward} of (sufficiently regular) \emph{transport maps}, as in~\cite{Lanzetti2022}, are not expressive enough.
+Unfortunately, many functionals over the Wasserstein space (including the squared Wasserstein distance itself) fail to be differentiable.
+This, together with the rigidity of the feasible sets $\feasibleSet$ considered so far, effectively hinders the deployment of these tools in many practical instances.
+From a technical standpoint, these limitations are intrinsic in the choice of the variations in the Wasserstein space: Variations induced by the \WikipediaLink{https://en.wikipedia.org/wiki/Pushforward_measure}{pushforward} of (sufficiently regular) \emph{transport maps}, as in~\cite{Lanzetti2022}, are not expressive enough.
 For instance, the pushforward of an \WikipediaLink{https://en.wikipedia.org/wiki/Empirical_measure}{empirical probability measure} is always empirical (in particular, mass cannot be split).
 Thus, while attractive (e.g., perturbations can be captured by well-behaved functions, which form a vector space), a comprehensive theory of calculus requires a more general way of perturbing probability measures.

-Intuitively, we can approximate a Dirac's delta by \WikipediaLink{https://en.wikipedia.org/wiki/Gaussian_measure}{Gaussians} with vanishing variance.
-However, there is no transport map describing a variation from the Dirac's delta to the approximating Gaussians.
+Intuitively, we can approximate a Dirac delta by \WikipediaLink{https://en.wikipedia.org/wiki/Gaussian_measure}{Gaussians} with vanishing variance.
+However, there is no transport map describing a variation from the Dirac delta to the approximating Gaussians.
 In this work, we therefore adopt a different approach and consider perturbations induced by \emph{transport plans}.
-This more general approach requires us to dive into the generalized notion of Wasserstein subgradient proposed in~\cite[\S 10.3]{ambrosio2005gradient} and, importantly and contrary to the literature, in the generalized tangent space first introduced in~\cite[\S 12]{ambrosio2005gradient}.
-While these perturbations entail significant challenges (e.g., transport plans do not form a vector space), we show in this work that, if judiciously combined with traditional ideas from variational analysis~\cite{rockafellar2009variational,mordukhovich2006variationalI,mordukhovich2006variationalII,mordukhovich2018variational}, they result in general necessary optimality conditions for~\eqref{equation:problem:opt:general}.
+This more general approach requires us to dive into the generalized notion of Wasserstein subgradient proposed in~\cite[Section 10.3]{ambrosio2005gradient} and, importantly and contrary to the literature, in the generalized tangent space first introduced in~\cite[Section 12]{ambrosio2005gradient}.
+Although these perturbations entail significant challenges (e.g., transport plans do not form a vector space), we show in this work that, if judiciously combined with traditional ideas from variational analysis~\cite{rockafellar2009variational,mordukhovich2006variationalI,mordukhovich2006variationalII,mordukhovich2018variational}, they result in general necessary optimality conditions for~\eqref{equation:problem:opt:general}.